chalmersplasmatheory/FIKA/README.md

   ```
 Before compiling the parallel version of the FIKA code, make sure all requirements for the serial version are also installed in the virtual environment.

-DISCLAIMER!!!
-There are configurations of the MPIO drivers that make the parallel version of FIKA not executable.
-However, there is yet no explanation to what causes this inconvenience.
+#NOTE: There are configurations of the MPIO drivers that make the parallel version of FIKA not executable.
+However, this inconvenience will be investigated.

 ## Running FIKA